Magical Explorer: Characters

-In the game, he is bumbling fool who serves as comic relief; hiding the sorrow from his loneliness from having no family at home.
-The reincarnated version wishes to focus on magic, but finds some of the heroines see him as attractive.
-To this end, he wishes to be more useful than the hero; breaking the image of the old Kousuke.
+In the game, he serves as the comic relief; hiding the sorrow from his loneliness from having no family at home.
+The reincarnated version wishes to focus on magic, but finds that some of the heroines see him as attractive.
+To this end, he wishes to be more useful than the hero; breaking the image of the old Kōsuke.

 He primarily uses magic to manipulate his scarf as a weapon and trains daily to build up his stamina.